mhm13dev/kw-blog-api/README.md

-# Blog App Backend in Nest.js, GraphQL and MongoDB with TypeORM
+# Blog App Backend in Nest.js, GraphQL and Postgres with TypeORM

-This is a blog app backend built with Nest.js, GraphQL and MongoDB with TypeORM.
+This is a blog app backend built with Nest.js, GraphQL and Postgres with TypeORM.

 ## Prerequisites